Colonel DeBeers

-Edward Wiskoski (January 10, 1945 – January 22, 2025) was an American professional wrestler.
+Edward Wiskoski (also Wiskowski) (January 10, 1945 – January 22, 2025) was an American professional wrestler.
 He was best known for his appearances in the American Wrestling Association (AWA) under the ring name Colonel DeBeers from 1985 to 1990, as well as his work in the Pacific Northwestern National Wrestling Alliance (NWA) territories.

 Early life

 Wiskoski was born in St. Joseph, Missouri, in 1945, to immigrant parents from Poland.
 He stated his parents, who spoke limited English, forbade him from learning the Polish language in the hopes he would better assimilate, and that members of his family had anglicized their surname to "Wilkins".
 He played football at Central High School and was the first member of his family to graduate from college, graduating from Northwest Missouri State University, where he earned Mid-America Intercollegiate Athletics Association honours.